Predictive variational inference: Learn the predictively optimal posterior distribution: Implementation and gradient evaluation

-\textbf{The logarithmic score} is perhaps the default score in conventional Bayesian inference.
-For any random variable $y$ on an arbitrary sampling space and a forecast with explicit density $Q$, the log score is $S(Q, y)= \log Q(y)$.
-Because of the exchange in the order of the integral and log, the objective $U(\phi)$ contains the logarithm of a stochastic summation, making its gradient evaluation nontrivial.
-As displayed in the first row of Table~\ref{tab:scores}, we derive two gradient estimates $\frac{d }{d \phi }U(\phi)$: (a) The first estimate approximates the integral by reparameterization.
-We show it is asymptotically unbiased when the mini-batch size is big. (b) A novel rejection-sampling-based gradient is always unbiased.
-Using either estimate yields a valid log score PVI optimization.
-See Supplement \ref{sec:rejection} for proofs and more details.
-In this special case, our log-score PVI equipped with the prior regularization and the asymptotically unbiased gradient (a) coincides with the recently-proposed PAC$^m$-Bayes \citep{morningstar2022pacm}.
+\textbf{The logarithmic score with unbiased gradient} $S(Q, y) = \log Q(y)$ is the default score in Bayesian inference.
+The log-score PVI equipped with the prior regularization and the asymptotically unbiased gradient (a) coincides with the PAC$^m$-Bayes \citep{morningstar2022pacm}.
+Because of the exchange in the order of the integral and log, the objective $R(\phi)$ contains the logarithm of a stochastic summation, making its gradient evaluation nontrivial.
+Table~\ref{tab:scores} shows two gradient estimates $\frac{d }{d \phi }R(\phi)$.
+The first estimate approximates the integral by reparameterization, and we show it is asymptotically unbiased when the batch size $M$ is big.
+With finite batch size, however, the gradient estimator is biased.
+In the extreme case of $M=1$, the bias is so severe that the gradient reduces to that of standard VI.
+To correct for this finite-batch bias, we further develop a second novel gradient estimate based on rejection-sampling.
+For this gradient, at each SGD iteration given a $\phi$, we draw $M$ IID copies $\theta_1, \dots, \theta_M$ from $q_\phi(\theta)$, and $M$ IID copies $t_1, \dots, t_M$ from Uniform(0,1) distribution.
+For each $j$, we compute $p(y_i|\theta_j)/C$.
+If $t_j < p(y_i|\theta_j)/C $ then we accept the draw $\theta_j$ for $y_i$.
+If at least one draw is accepted we approximate $g_i^{\log}(\phi)=\frac{d}{d\phi}\log \int p(y_i|\theta) q_{\phi}(\theta)d\theta$ by

+We show that this novel gradient estimate \eqref{eq_RS} is always unbiased, regardless of the batch size, and hence guarantees the SGD convergence under regular conditions. \begin{proposition} For any $M\geq 1$, $\E_{\theta, t} [g_i^{\RS}] = g_i^{\log}(\phi)$. \end{proposition} See Supplement \ref{sec:rejection} for proofs and more details.

 \textbf{The quadratic score} or equivalently the Brier score \citep{brier1950verification} is useful to examine predictions on categorical-valued outcomes, $y_i\in \Omega=\{1,2,...,I\}$.
 It is sometimes more sensitive than the log score for prediction evaluations~\citep{selten1998axiomatic}.
-Denote the conditional predictive mass function, $f(\theta,y_i) = \Pr(Y=y_i|\Theta=\theta)$, the posterior predictive distribution is $\Pr(Y=y_i)=\int_\Theta f(\theta,y_i)q_{\phi}(\theta)d\theta$.
+To run PVI, we count the occurrences in the data: category $i$ has $n_i$ occurrences.
+Denote the conditional predictive mass function by $f(\theta,y_i) = \Pr(Y=y_i|\Theta=\theta)$; then, the posterior predictive distribution is $\Pr(Y=y_i)=\int_\Theta f(\theta,y_i)q_{\phi}(\theta)d\theta$.
 We present the objective and its gradient estimator in the second row of Table \ref{tab:scores}.
 In the supplement, we show that this gradient evaluation converges in probability and leads to a valid PVI optimization.